 And now, just to mention, there is an enlightened selfishness, where it is a give and take situation.
 Biologically, we would call it symbiosis.

-The 'SYMBIOSIS' version is what many as non-selfishness, which is not the case.
+The 'SYMBIOSIS' version is what many regard as non-selfishness, which is not the case.

 What type of selfishness do you have in the guise of Charity or Love, or Symbiosis?